ResearchComputing/Documentation/docs/cloud/aws/lca1/customer-ssp/index.md

 ### CFS **LCA1** Features
-The OIT Research Computing [Cloud Foundations Service](https://www.colorado.edu/rc/cloudfoundations) (CFS) team owns and manages an [AWS Landing Zone](https://docs.aws.amazon.com/prescriptive-guidance/latest/migration-aws-environment/understanding-landing-zones.html) specifically designed to support the [NIST SP 800-171 Rev. 2](https://csrc.nist.gov/pubs/sp/800/171/r2/upd1/final) control set.
+The OIT Research Computing [Cloud Foundations Service](https://www.colorado.edu/rc/cloudfoundations) (CFS) team owns and manages an [AWS Landing Zone](https://docs.aws.amazon.com/prescriptive-guidance/latest/migration-aws-environment/understanding-landing-zones.html) specifically designed to enable support of the [NIST SP 800-171 Rev. 2](https://csrc.nist.gov/pubs/sp/800/171/r2/upd1/final) control set.
 By using the CFS **LCA1** service, we help you meet some of your security controls.
 Below is a list of features we offer that can help you with your SSP.

 **Federated Identity and Access Management (IAM)**

-When using the CSF **LCA1** landing zone, role access is integrated with the CU Boulder [OIT Identity and Access Management](https://oit.colorado.edu/services/identity-access-management) (IAM) offering.
+When using the CFS **LCA1** landing zone, role access is integrated with the CU Boulder [OIT Identity and Access Management](https://oit.colorado.edu/services/identity-access-management) (IAM) offering.
 This offering gives you:
 * Single Sign On (SSO) using your [CU Boulder IdentiKey](https://oit.colorado.edu/services/identity-access-management/identikey)